Booth Group Time Line

 1908 Will Rothenstein paints portraits of both Charles and Mary Booth

-1909 Alfred Booth made Chairman of Cunard, October 1909 Alfred’s brother Charles was Chairman of the Booth Steamship but also went on Board of Midland Railway where he became Chairman.
+1909 Alfred Booth made Chairman of Cunard, October 1909 Alfred’s brother Charles was Chairman of the Booth Steamship but also went on to the Board of Midland Railway where he became Chairman.

 So from 1908/9 George was effectively left to run the whole business